-Brussels is another opportunity to see a whole new country during a simple weekend trip away from Amsterdam.
-Brussels is very easy to get to from Amsterdam Centraal station.
+Brussels is another opportunity to see a new country during a simple weekend trip away from Amsterdam.
+Brussels is straightforward to get to from Amsterdam Centraal station.
 Belgian culture doesn’t get enough credit it deserves.

-They are smashed in between German, French and Dutch culture, but Belgians have some great food.
-Who doesn’t love waffles, cheese and chocolate?
+They are smashed between German, French, and Dutch cultures, but Belgians have some great food.
+Who doesn’t love waffles, cheese, and chocolate?

 5. Paris, France